OutSystems/docs-product/src/ref/ui-patterns/mobile/datepicker.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary: Advanced use cases for the Date Picker UI Pattern
+summary: Advanced use cases for the Date Picker UI Pattern.
 ---

 # Date Picker Reference